saikumarmk/website/urara/guide-to-tech-1/+page.md

 - ~~Akuna's winter internship~~
 - Big 4 insight programs

-Even so, you should be okay with finding an internship in your first year.
+Even so, you should be okay with not finding an internship in your first year.
 It's exceptional if you do!
 It's also common to not know that these internships exist, as they sometimes open at the start of the year when you may have yet to begin classes.
 Smaller companies may also be happy to take you on as an intern or as a part-time developer if you're enthusiastic.

 I suggest drilling down on your programming classes, as they will evolve in difficulty.
 Another aspect should be learning about different fields in programming.
 The introductory courses teach Python or C, which are good languages, but don't scratch the surface if you're interested in web development or another field.
 Some suggestions include: